Functions

 func change(s []int) { s[0] = 99 } func main() { nums := []int{1, 2, 3} fmt.Println(nums) // [1 2 3] change(nums) fmt.Println(nums) // [99 2 3] }Reference-Containing Types (

-pass-by-reference): Strings (immutable), Slices, Maps, Channels, Pointers (&x).a := []int{2, 4, 6} // slice b := a b[1] = 99 fmt.Println(a, b) // [2 99 6] [2 99 6]Even when a value allows modification of shared underlying data, the variable itself is still passed by value.
-Reassigning the parameter inside a function only changes the local copy and does not affect the original variable in the caller.
+pass-by-reference): Strings (immutable), Slices, Maps, Channels, Pointers (&x).a := []int{2, 4, 6} // slice b := a b[1] = 99 fmt.Println(a, b) // [2 99 6] [2 99 6]Even though a value may allow modification of shared underlying data, the variable itself is still passed by value.
+Reassigning the parameter inside the function changes only the local copy and does not affect the original variable in the caller.

 func reassignSlice(s []int) { s = []int{100, 200, 300} s[0] = 99 } func main() { nums := []int{1, 2, 3} fmt.Println("Before:", nums) // Before: [1 2 3] reassignSlice(nums) fmt.Println("After:", nums) // After: [1 2 3] }another example: